 9. Encourage wellbeing initiatives

 When it comes to hybrid workplace management, be sure to consider the finer details such as employee wellbeing.
 Happy employees are productive employees.
 Encourage wellness initiatives to contribute to the mental and physical wellbeing of team members for both remote and office environment.
-It doesn't have to be complex or costly either; create wellness challenges which can be completed win the office or at home, promote healthy eating by providing fruit for employees who are in the office and provide access to wellbeing apps such as Headspace funded (or part-funded) by the business.
+It doesn't have to be complex or costly either; create wellness challenges which can be completed win the office or at home, promote healthy eating by providing fruit or office snacks for employees who are in the office, access to wellbeing apps such as Headspace funded (or part-funded) by the business and initiate team building events to boost morale further.

 To ensure success post-pandemic businesses across the globe will need to embrace the new hybrid workplace and manage the bridge between in-person and remote working effectively.
 Hybrid workplace management is a blend of altering attitudes towards flexibility in the workplace and employing technology to streamline processes both in an out of the workplace.
 SwipedOn has workplace management covered with employee and visitor sign in, deliveries management and an intuitive desk booking software.
 Try SwipedOn today for FREE.